Amna758/Sustaintip/README.md

 Firebase Firestore	Real-time data storage
 Firebase Auth	User authentication
-Firebase Cloud Functions	Scheduled tip generation and delivery Google Vertex AI (Gemini Model)	Personalized sustainability tip generation ⚙️ System Architecture
+Firebase Cloud Functions	Scheduled tip generation and delivery Google Vertex AI (Gemini Model)	Personalized sustainability tip generation.

+⚙️ System Architecture.

 The architecture of SustainTip is designed to provide a smooth and personalized user experience powered by AI and Firebase services:
 Splash & Onboarding

 Users are welcomed with a splash screen followed by an onboarding experience to understand the app's purpose.
 Users select sustainability interests during onboarding.
 Authentication

 Secure sign-in and account creation handled via Firebase Authentication.
 AI Chatbot

 Interactive chatbot interface powered by Gemini AI to engage users and provide dynamic sustainability tips.
 Tips Generation & Listing

 Personalized tips are generated daily using user preferences and stored in Firestore.
 Users can view and browse a list of all generated tips.
 Progress Tracking

 Users can view their sustainability journey and engagement through a dedicated progress section.

 User Profile
 Includes saved tips, interests, and settings, all stored securely and synced with Firestore.